henkelmax/replay-voice-chat/readme.md

 - Simple Voice Chat Plugin API support
 - Support for speeding up or slowing down replays

+## Supported Versions

+Only the latest Minecraft version ReplayMod is released to is actively supported.

 ## Configuration

 If you are the server owner, you can set `broadcast_range` in the voice chat config to a higher value, to be able to